Our strength starts with our

 Tangier is passionate about environmental justice and brings over a decade of project management and community engagement experience in lower-income communities and communities of color.
 In her current role, Tangier manages PeopleForBikes’ participation in the Better Bike Share Partnership.
 She is honored to be supporting the efforts of communities across the nation to create equitable bike share and micro-mobility systems.
 Tangier enjoys riding around Denver with her husband and two toddlers and always finds a way to explore by bicycle when she travels to new places.

 Director of Enterprise Partnerships

 Ryan works with organizations to help establish ride incentive programs.
 Using the PeopleForBikes Ride Spot app, companies can integrate an engaging program to encourage, promote, and reward healthy bike behaviors.
 Combining his personal bike journey with a background/education in business, Ryan hopes to provide a framework for others to experience the benefits of the joy on two wheels.
 Ryan is also a proud father and husband, cheering on his family in their countless sports activities.

 Senior Graphic Designer

 Alex (or Butters as she’s known around the office) handles the graphic design elements of PeopleForBikes’ marketing and communications efforts.

-Rebecca manages the Bicycle Network Analysis and supports PeopleForBikes’ research initiatives through analyzing data and communicating results.
+Rebecca manages the City Ratings program and supports PeopleForBikes’ research initiatives through analyzing data and communicating results.
 She’s passionate about geography, civic technology and finding the right balance of simple and complex strategies to generate meaningful insights.
 Rebecca’s favorite kind of ride is biking home on warm summer nights after spending time with friends.

 Copywriter and Editor